ok1cdj/ADF4351-basic-LO/README.md

 to get proper PLL register values.

 ## PIN layout ATTINY13
+MCU is powered  by 3.3V directly from PLL board.

  pin 3 - PB4  to ADF4531 clock (CLK)

  pin 2 - PB3 to ADF4531 data (DATA)